Medicare ReimbursementDownload TAKE ACTION

 Learn more about HBAI codes.

 CSWsâ€™ work is at the heart of a strengthened mental health treatment system.
-NASW urges Senators and Representatives to cosponsor and support the Improving Access to Mental Health Act of 2015 (S.2173/H.R.
-3712).
-This legislation, introduced by Senators Stabenow and Mikulski and Representative Lee, enhances Medicare beneficiariesâ€™ access to mental health services in three ways:
+NASW urges Representatives to cosponsor and support the Improving Access to Mental Health Act of 2017 (H.R.
+1290).
+This legislation, introduced by Representative Barbara Lee, enhances Medicare beneficiariesâ€™ access to mental health services in three ways:

 - ensures beneficiariesâ€™ access to CSWs by increasing the Medicare reimbursement rate for CSWs to 85% of the physician fee schedule rate